 - Chosen country for higher education.

-The Rate of Interest (RoI), the maximum amount for loan approval, etc. are the most researched aspects of any kind of loan.
-One needs to note that, none of the above terms is constant when it comes to securing abroad education loans from NBFCs.
-These may vary depending on a candidate’s eligibility test scores, the chosen university, country and most importantly, parents’ income.
+- Unsecured education loan interest rate: The Rate of Interest (RoI), the maximum amount for loan approval, etc. are the most researched aspects of any kind of loan.
+One needs to note that none of the above terms is constant when it comes to securing abroad education loans from NBFCs.
+These may vary depending on a candidate’s eligibility test scores, the chosen university, country, and most importantly, parents’ income.

 To understand what this means, let us take a look at certain cases undertaken by the WeMakeScholars team: